goharanwar/uiautomator/README.md

     serial: '192.168.57.101:5555'
 }

-const myDevice = new UIAutomator((error, device) => {
+const device = new UIAutomator(options);

-    // This callback will be called when the connection with the device has been established.
+await device.connect(); // This will start the uiautomator server on device.
+Now you can continue calling the api
-    // You can even save the device object at class level (using this) or globally (if you really wish) to use it later at other places

-}, options);
 ```

 **Default options:**